yyu233/StudyNote/Work/EngineeringDesign.md

 ## Product Feature ##

-1. Give different user different power
+1. Give different user different power; partition to different domains and management
 2. Compatibilty on different system (Independency)
 3. Product can be a capsule of a factory.
 4. Chain of task.